 Light and airy, this easy lemon mousse is a combination of whipped egg whites, homemade lemon curd (without the butter) and whipped cream all folded together for a luscious texture.
-If you love lemons like I do and you're looking for lemon desserts, here's my lemon mousse recipe.
+If you love lemons and you're looking for lemon desserts, here's my lemon mousse recipe.
 No matter who I serve this to, they love it.

-It takes three steps: cook the lemon curd, whip the egg whites and whip the cream, then fold together.
+make it in three steps: cook the lemon curd, whip the egg whites and whip the cream, then fold together.
 Make it a few hours ahead and refrigerate until serving time.

 Step 1: Make Lemon Curd